Equine Nutrition Short Course

 Online Sessions and Classroom

-The 2024 Equine Nutrition Short Course schedule is included below.
-The instructors may need to adjust the course schedule as needed during the program to accommodate guest speaker schedules.
+The 2025 Equine Nutrition Short Course tentative webinar schedule is included below.
+The instructors may adjust the course schedule as needed during the program to accommodate guest speaker schedules.
+Webinars will be recorded.

 All sessions run from 7:00-8:30pm Eastern time.

-• September 24: Growing, Breeding, and Lactating Equids & Case Studies
+• September 30: Growing, Breeding, and Lactating Equids

-• October 15: Metabolic Conditions and Overweight Equids & Case Studies
+• October 14: Metabolic Conditions and Overweight Equids

 Dr. Jennie Ivey holds a B.S. from Rutgers University, a M.S. and Ph.D. from West Virginia University, in equine nutrition and physiology, and is currently pursuing a M.S. in Communications from the University of Tennessee.
 Her research focuses on equine nutrition and welfare, specifically assessing emaciated equid physiology, refeeding, and metabolic function.
 Additionally, she studies public perception of management practices, carcass disposal and skeleton recovery.
 Dr. Ivey joined the University of Tennessee faculty in 2015 and has created 4 fee-based programs, 4 new undergraduate and 2 graduate courses, a new internationally accessed website.
 She has authored or co-authored 48 Extension publications, 11 peer-reviewed manuscripts, and delivered over 320 Extension talks on equine nutrition and management.
 Dr. Ivey has mentored 6 M.S. students, 3 USDA Scientific Exchange Fellows, 1 junior faculty member, and has served as the direct supervisor for 28 interns and researchers.
 Her nationally recognized equine Extension program is supported by over $800,000 in funding support.
 Dr. Ivey serves on the two Committees for the Equine Science Society, and as the Eastern National 4-H Horse Round-Up Hippology Committee Chair.